mjavadf/DeMi/Documentation.md

 **DeMi: Trends by Country and Permits** – Examines the evolution of foreign residents, with a focus on gender, country of origin, temporary and permanent migration categories.

-**DeMi: ...** – Explores employment and education trends among immigrants, with a focus on gender, education level, and employment type.
+**DeMi: Trends by Education Level, Employment and Unemployment** – Explores employment and education trends among immigrants, with a focus on gender, education level, employment/unemployment percentage and work type.

 # 6. Ethics analysis<a name="ethics-analysis"></a>